 Join Joseph Feiman, Chief Strategy Officer at WhiteHat Security, and guest speaker Amy DeMartine from Forrester, for a dive into the market trends for Software Composition Analysis.
-Register Now

 Join us to understand what happens when someone logs into a web application.
 Mike King, Technical Escalations Engineer for WhiteHat Security, will guide you through common access scenarios and vulnerabilities.